nordcraftengine/nordcraft/README.md

 ## Releases

-Currently, we're not using GitHub releases, but once the repository is more mature, we will start using them.
-We do release to npm atm though, which is also where we consume packages from internally.
+We use GitHub releases and release to npm atm, which is where we consume packages from internally.

 To release a new version to npm: